-COMMAND Lists the name of the command.
-TYPE Lists the type of command.
+COMMAND Lists the name of the command. ТҮРЕ Lists the type of command.
 There are three types of commands in the DSA: Get - a Get type command retrieves information.
 Set - a Set type command will set configurations and variables.
 There commands typically require one or more arguments or a value.
 Function - a Function command will case the DSA to start a process or function.
 These commands may not return any data.
 A command can be one or more types.
 DESCRIPTION Describes the function of the command.
 SYNTAX Lists the format of the command.
 The following conventions are used: BP - Boldface letters indicate command keywords and operators.
-Within the discussion of syntax, bold type indicates that the text must be entered exactly as shown.
+Within the discussion of syntax, bold type indicates that the text must be entered exactly as shown. <parameter> - Words in < > indicate place holders for arguments, parameters, or values that must be supplied.</parameter> [<parameter>] - Parameters in [] indicate place holders for optional arguments that are not required.</parameter> data - Example return data is shown in italics. data - Example commands are show in bold. , - Commas separate options, only one of the options may be used.
 RETURNS Lists the format of the information that the unit returns to the host.
-This manual shows all examples as if PROMPT 3 &gt; is configured (but will not show <cr><lf> as it is implied).
+This manual shows all examples as if PROMPT 3 > is configured (but will not show <cr><lf> as it is implied).
 See the prompt variable or DSA Data Output Definitions for more information.</lf></cr> EXAMPLE Example commands and do not necessarily apply to all applications.
 When "//" is used, this indicates a comment to explain the commands that proceed it and are not used in the command sequence.
 NOTES Additional comments or notes relevant to the command or arguments.